 Of course, if you don’t like all those things, then freelancing is perfect.
 Yet for most of us, the buzz of social interaction is something that is conducive to work and that makes the day go by that little bit more easily.
 The good news is there are many different ways to avoid becoming isolated, thanks to the flexibility that you have as a freelancer.

 Learn to make the most of it by inviting friends over for a drink to break up your working day; joining a yoga class in the early afternoon; or catching up with people who you wouldn’t otherwise get to see if you were stuck in the office all day.
 You might even want to consider volunteering for part of the week or set a regular date with one of your relatives on the other side of town.
 There are plenty of possibilities, especially since you're working from home.

-Then there’s the option of a shared working space, like WeWork or ShareDesk offer co-working space all over the country.
+Companies like WeWork or ShareDesk offer co-working space all over the country.
 Check out the facilities in your local area for renting office space or desk space: many larger towns and cities have at least one option for freelancers to take advantage of, and some have many more.
 It’s another expense to think about, but you may find the price worth it in return for seeing a few human faces during the day.
 If you work in an office with people in the same field as you, you can be networking and coming up with new ideas at the same time.